dhleong/node-pie/README.md

     # like, so long as the lines are all indented!
     Authorization: mreynolds

 # $ENV is a special variable for choosing the active environment.
-You can
-# only have one environment at a time right now, but we'll probably let you
+Headers
-# mix and match in the future!
+# and variables declared in an environment are only used in/available to
+# a request if that environment is active
 $ENV = "core-planet"

+# You can activate multiple environments by separating their names with
+# commas.
+If multiple environments declare the same header or variable,
+# the one declared lower in the file will be used.
+$ENV = "core-planet,serenity,firefly"
 ```